 9. No Quality Control

 Finally, cleaning companies should have a procedure for quality control in place to make sure that the employees are doing their job well, every single time.
-Management or leadership that double checks employee work is one way for quality control.
-You should opt for a cleaning company that consistently audits their own cleaning procedures through fluorescent marking spray, high tough point tracking, and weekly monitoring and review.
+Management or leadership double-checking employee work is one method of quality control.
+You should opt for a cleaning company that consistently audits their own cleaning procedures through fluorescent marking spray, high tough point tracking, weekly monitoring, and review.

 Finding a Cleaning Company That Goes Above and Beyond

 At Bee Line Support, we provide the highest levels of service to every facility we clean.
-Our quality control procedures are top-of-the line medical grade standards that are applied to every job, regardless of if it’s a hospital or corporate office.
-If you’re ready to switch to an office cleaning company that you can trust, Bee Line Support is for you.
+Our quality control procedures are top-of-the-line medical-grade standards that are applied to every job, regardless of if it’s a hospital or corporate office.
+If you’re ready to switch to a cleaning company that you can trust, Bee Line Support is for you.
 All of our employees are screened, professional, and work with integrity.
-Our company makes sure your employees are protected through the use of our green corporate cleaning program.
-This program works to improve the overall quality of your business and the environment your employees work in.
-We use state of the art HEPA filter vacuums, Green Seal-certified disinfectants, and microfiber towels to eliminate bacteria completely.
-Bee Line Support also offers upholstery cleaning services, commercial carpet cleaning services, and vacuuming, garbage removal, and comprehensive corporate janitorial services.
+We use state-of-the-art HEPA filter vacuums, Green Seal-certified disinfectants, and microfiber towels to eliminate bacteria completely.
+Bee Line Support also offers upholstery cleaning services, commercial carpet cleaning services, vacuuming, garbage removal, and comprehensive janitorial services.
 Our employees are rigorously trained throughout their careers at Bee Line and always go above and beyond expectations.
-Learn more about Bee Line’s corporate cleaning procedures download our brochure.

 Call Bee Line Support at 312-BEE-LINE or message us today to get started on the path to cleanliness!